How to Accessorize Your Home

 Resist the urge to dash out and buy a bunch of fashionable accessories just to finish a room.
 If you do, it will look more like a nondescript model home rather than your personal space.
 Collect accessories over time and concentrate on objects that speak to you.

 DIY home decorators and professionals alike create artful displays from carefully curated assortments of art, souvenirs, vintage accents, rugs and one-of-a-kind accessories.
 These items should be a reflection of you and not the latest home décor seen in magazines and on TV shows.
-However, feel free to interject a few trends into your design but do so sparingly or it will look contrived.
+Feel free to interject a few trends into your design, but do so sparingly or it will look contrived.

 Create an Accessory Closet